lauretta-1/simple-multi-wallet-api/README.md

 Basic CRUD endpoints for Users and Wallets.
 Importing an Excel file and displaying it's content in a json response.

-The sample Excel file used is saved as Book1.xlsx in the project root directory.
 Used JWT (Json Web Token) Authentication

 API Documentation link - https://documenter.getpostman.com/view/10852539/UVyxPYRA